 It’s no secret that IT Staffing is an enduring challenge in healthcare.
 As the network expands, the need for more resources to manage it increases.
 This growth often introduces new levels of complexity as new and emerging technology integrates with legacy systems, many of which serve vital roles in patient care.
 Also, highly experienced technicians are retiring, or in some cases, moving on in their careers outside of healthcare.
 This growing demand mixed with shrinking supply means more pressure is placed on individuals who are new, lack sufficient training and have limited experience to perform at a high level.
+You must ask yourself the question, are your staff, and your network, strong enough assets?

 One of the ways organizations are upleveling their greenhorn talent is by investing in technologies that simplify provisioning of software and devices on the network.
 Often a task that required more experienced engineers to complete, the dearth of resource availability means that staff still attempting to overcome learning curves must be depended on to complete and installation independently and successfully.
 In a recent webinar, Colin Summers, Director of Network Services, OSF HealthCare talked about their investment in helping less-skilled technicians take on these important roles.